Tap the text to show or hide reading controls.

 “Arrr.”

-If it were a goblin, small-framed and lacking in strength, that would be one thing.
-But thanks to Yujin reinforcing its bone and flesh with the essence of death, holding back a frogman stronger than its original self was no easy task.
+The trident held the frogman zombie at bay, but the zombie lunged in heedless of whether its bones snapped.
+A goblin, small-framed and short on strength, would have been one thing; but Yujin had reinforced this one’s bone and flesh with the essence of death, and holding back a frogman stronger than its original self was no easy task.

 “Ark, m-my strength.”